ozguronsoy/HephAudio/docs/tutorials/UsingOscillators.md

 {
     for (size_t i = 0; i < buffer.FrameCount(); i++)
     {
-        const heph_float volume = lfo[i]; // calculate the volume and use it for all channels. for (size_t j = 0; j < buffer.FormatInfo().channelLayout.count; j++)
+        const double volume = lfo[i]; // calculate the volume and use it for all channels. for (size_t j = 0; j < buffer.FormatInfo().channelLayout.count; j++)
         {
             buffer[i][j] *= volume;